 Instructions

-- Start out by wiping the mushrooms clean with a wet, clean cloth or paper towel.
-Cut the stems off and save for later to add to vegetable broth.
+- Start by wiping the mushrooms with a wet clean cloth or paper towel.
+Cut the stems off and save them for later to add to vegetable broth.

 - Heat the oil in a medium heavy-bottom soup pot.
-Add onions and garlic and 1/4 tsp of salt and let it cook for 2-3 minutes, stirring often.
+Add the onions, garlic, and 1/4 tsp of salt and let it cook for 2-3 minutes, stirring often.
 If onions start to dry out, add one tbsp of water and keep stirring.
-Once onions are semi cooked and translucent, add celery and cook for another 4-5 minutes.
+Once the onions are semi-cooked and translucent, add celery and cook for another 4-5 minutes.
 If the veggies start to dry out, add another tbsp of water.

 - Once the celery is soft, add the medley of mushrooms with the remaining 1/4 tsp salt.
 Stir and cook for 3-4 minutes, until mushrooms have lost some volume and moisture.
-Add chick peas, peeled almonds (if using), nutritional yeast, tamari (or soy sauce), and fresh thyme (or dry).
-Give the whole veggie, bean, nut, and flavoring ingredients a stir or two.
+Add chickpeas, peeled almonds (if using), nutritional yeast, tamari (or soy sauce), and fresh thyme (or dry).
+Give the whole veggie, bean, nut, and flavoring ingredients a stir.
 Add the vegetable broth and bring the soup to a gentle boil over medium heat (~10 minutes).
 To expedite the process, partially cover the pot with a lid.

-- Once the soup has come to a gentle boil, bring the heat to medium-low and let the soup simmer for about 10-12 minutes.
-Take the pot off the stove and let the soup cool to room temperature.
+- Once the soup has come to a gentle boil, reduce the heat to medium-low and simmer for 10-12 minutes.
+Remove the pot from the stove and let the soup cool to room temperature.

-- Use a blender to blend until you get a creamy soup (~60-90 seconds).
+- Blend until you get a creamy soup (~60-90 seconds).
 Garnish with lightly toasted pumpkin seeds (or almonds).
 Enjoy!

 Leave a Reply